stallman-j/ekonomR/vignettes/basic-plotting.md

 A single equals sign would be setting the left-hand side equal to the right-hand side.
 There's a place that would have made sense to use this: We could have written `chosen_country = c("CHN")` to set the value for `chosen_country`.

 In R it's common to use the left-facing arrow `<-` in your scripts to make that sort of assignment.
-"Set the thing on the right to be equal to the thing that it's pointing to".
-However, the equals sign, `=`, is commonly used for this sort of assignment in functions.
+What a line with this arrow assignment means is: "Set the thing on the right to be equal to the thing that the arrow is pointing to".
+However, the equals sign, `=`, is commonly used for this sort of assignment in functions, and it's common to see it used in regular script by people who come to R from other languages like Python.

 In our context, `iso3c == "CHN"` will return `TRUE` if the row is for China, and `FALSE` if the observation is not for China.

 ## Filtering with Multiple Conditions

-If you click on this data frame in your Environment tab in RStudio, you may notice a number of missing observations.
+If you click on this data frame in your Environment tab in RStudio, you may notice a number of empty cells: these are missing observations.

 Since we want to plot territorial emissions, we can add a condition to the filter so that we can ignore those missing values: